 A spatially resolved quasar broad line region

-Knowing the structure, size, and dynamics of the Broad Line Regions (BLRs) near accreting supermassive black holes would allow to constrain the inward and outward transport mechanisms and to infer the mass of the black hole.
+Knowing the structure, size, and dynamics of the broad line regions (BLRs) near accreting supermassive black holes would allow to constrain the inward and outward transport mechanisms and to infer the mass of the black hole.
 So far, however, directly measuring BLR properties was impossible because of its small physical size, on the order of hundreds of light-days (corresponding to an angular size <1mas).
 With GRAVITY we have now, for the first time, spatially resolved (10 micro-arcseconds or ~0.03 parsec for a distance of 550 mega-parsecs) a velocity gradient across the broad line region of the quasar 3C 273.
-The gradient reveals rotation perpendicular to the jet, and is consistent with line emission from a thick disc of gravitationally bound material around a black hole of 3 x 108 M. We infer a disc radius of 150 light-days (compared to 100-400 light-days found previously from Reverberation Mapping - RM).
+The gradient reveals rotation perpendicular to the jet, and is consistent with line emission from a thick disc of gravitationally bound material around a black hole of 3 x 108 M. We infer a disc radius of 150 light-days (compared to 100 to 400 light-days found previously with reverberation mapping – RM).
 Thus, GRAVITY provides both a confirmation of RM (at least for this one object) as the main previous method to determine black hole masses in quasars and a new and highly accurate, independent method to measure such masses.
-In an approved VLTI Large Program we will extend this study to a (small) sample of local AGN, and we are exploring options to expand it to larger samples and higher redshifts with potential upgrades of GRAVITY.
+In an approved VLTI Large Program, we will extend this study to a (small) sample of local AGN, and we are exploring options to expand it to larger samples and higher redshifts with potential upgrades of GRAVITY.

 - MPE News http://www.mpe.mpg.de/6966658/news20181129

 - Research paper: GRAVITY Collaboration: Sturm, E., Dexter, J. et al. 2018, Nature, Vol. 563, p.657